Swirrl/grafter-docs/_howto/101_transformations.md

 Grafter philosophy is to **give you the freedom to choose not to alter source data!**

-Let's give a look at this dataset:
+Let's look at this dataset:

 ![transformations](/assets/101_tranformation_1.png)

 Imagine that we need to get the App uri.
-One classic, but bad idea would be to modify the first column:
+One obvious (but bad) idea would be to modify the first column:

 ![transformations](/assets/101_tranformation_2.png)